Technica-Corporation/ipls_anomaly_detection/README.md

 ## Build the IPLS Peer Containers

-This will build the IPLS Peer Container;  you will need to build this on each of the Peer Devices:
+This step will build the IPLS Peer Container and must be run on all Peer Devices.

 > **_NOTE:_**  You only need to build this on the Peer Devices, it does not need to be built on the Bootstrapper Devices.